northbaypython/cfp/call-for-proposals.markdown

 + Testing in Python
 + Deploying, operating, or scaling Python
 + Organization and communication skills for software development
++ What Python can learn from other communities
 + ... and anything else we might not have thought of!

 ## Resources